coneco-lab/git-tutorial/tutorial.md

 git remote add origin <remote url>
 ```

-Clearly, remotes cannot be added if they do not exist.
-To create a remote on GitHub, you can create a GitHub account and, once you are logged in, click on the `+` sign on the top-right side of any page.
-Once you have done that, you can click on `New repository` as in the screenshot below, then follow the instructions on screen.
+Clearly, a remote cannot be added to a local if it does not exist.
+To this end, you can create a GitHub account and, once you are logged in, click on the `+` sign on the top-right side of any page.
+Once you have done that, you can click on `New repository` as in the screenshot below, then follow the instructions on screen to create a new remote.

 ![create-new-repo](./files/create-new-repo.png)

-Each newly created remote is assigned a URL with the structure `https://github.com/username/repository.git`, which can be copied and used to couple it with a local repository.
+Each newly created remote is assigned a URL with the structure `https://github.com/username/repository.git`, which can be copied and pasted in the command to pair a local with the remote.

 For example, creating a repository named `git-tutorial` under user `coneco-lab` would result in the URL `https://github.com/coneco-lab/git-tutorial.git`.
 With this URL, the command to add a remote looks like the following: